smithtp/chems-vs-comms/README.md

 ## Data

+* `/miseq-inhouse`: an attempt to run the sequencing in-house, but sequence quality too poor to make much use of.
+* `/Earlham`: sequencing from the Earlham Institute - this one used for analysis.

 ## Code

 ## Notebooks

-qiime-workflow.md - workflow for ASV prediction from raw sequence data, and enzyme pathway prediction via picrust.
+* `qiime-workflow.md` - workflow for ASV prediction from raw sequence data, and enzyme pathway prediction via picrust.
+* `preliminary-data.ipynb` - a look at the preliminary in-house sequencing data.
+* `diversity-visualisations.ipynb` - visualising how the taxonomic and functional diversity of the communities changes with addition of more chemicals.